 - i.
-The Plan promotes provision for education places for every child in the parishes.
-Developer contributions (Community Infrastructure Levy, Section 106 payments or any mechanism) may be used to help fund appropriate modifications and/ or extensions to education or other facilities if required. - ii.
 Proposals to encourage the retention, improvement or reuse of an Asset of Community Value will be strongly supported including retaining the existing local pub and shop in West Tytherley.
-However, any proposals that will result in either the loss of an Asset of Community Value or in significant harm to the integrity of an Asset of Community Value will not be supported. - iii.
+However, any proposals that will result in either the loss of an Asset of Community Value or significant harm to the integrity of an Asset of Community Value will not be supported, unless there is conclusive evidence that the retention of the Asset would not be viable. - ii.
 Proposals to sustain or extend the viable use of existing community leisure and cultural facilities and the development of new facilities, will normally be supported if they comply with other policies in this Neighbourhood Plan.
-In particular, the Plan will encourage and support the shared use of facilities by schools and the community.
+In particular, the Plan encourages and supports the shared use of facilities by schools and the community.
 Development proposals must consider and where appropriate, alleviate the adverse impact of any development on existing community and cultural facilities.

-60 Asset of Community Value (ACV) = Building and or land whose main use is for the social wellbeing of the community.
+&lt;sup>64 Asset of Community Value (ACV) = Building and or land whose main use is for the social wellbeing of the community.
 The Land/Site is owned by a single owner or held in trust for the purposes of the community.
 Ownership/Trusteeship is the key to the degree of risk for losing each asset.
 ACV status adds weight to refusal of a planning application under some circumstances but does not provide carte blanche protection